appressoas/cradmin_legacy/docs/settings.rst

 DJANGO_CRADMIN_HIDE_PAGE_HEADER
 ===============================
 If this is ``True``, we do not render the page header.
-This only affects views that use templates inheriting from the ``django_cradmin/standalone-base.django.html`` template.
-This means all the views in ``django_cradmin.viewhelpers``, but not the login views, or other standalone (non-crapp.App views).
+This only affects views that use templates inheriting from the ``cradmin_legacy/standalone-base.django.html`` template.
+This means all the views in ``cradmin_legacy.viewhelpers``, but not the login views, or other standalone (non-crapp.App views).